mine-cetinkaya-rundel/2016-06-27-first-ds-course-user/README.md

 Slides for the "A first-year undergraduate data science course" talk at useR 2016 at Stanford.

+You can watch the video of this talk [here](https://channel9.msdn.com/Events/useR-international-R-User-conference/useR2016/A-first-year-undergraduate-data-science-course).

 ## Course info

 The course titled **Better Living Through Data Science: Exploring / Modeling / Predicting / Understanding**.
 Previous course home pages: